 As of the 2014-2015 academic year, the Ph.D. qualifying exam structure has been revised.
-The examination is administered by a panel of three faculty members, selected by the graduate committee and not including the student’s major advisor.
+The examination is administered by a panel of three faculty members, selected by the student and major advisor but not including the student’s major advisor.
 It comprises

-i) a written critical review of current literature on a research topic approved by the administering faculty
+i) a written critical review of current literature on a research topic selected by the student under guidance of his/her major advisor and approved by the administering faculty

 ii) a presentation on the approved topic including an oral examination covering the topic and related fundamental knowledge.